 8. The two sections of the 2014 Scheme

 The 2014 Scheme contains two sections – the main section and the 50/50 section.
-The main difference between the two sections is that In the 50/50 section the amount of contributions to be deducted from the employee is half that due under the main section.
-The member accrues half the normal pension whilst in the 50/50 section.
+In the 50/50 section, the amount of contributions deducted from the employee is half that due under the main section.
+The member accrues half the normal pension in the 50/50 section.

 If a member who is paying extra pension contributions moves between the main and 50/50 sections, there could be an impact on the extra contributions they are paying.
 See section 9 for more information.

-If a member in the 50/50 section dies in service, the lump sum death grant will be calculated as if the member was in the main section of the Scheme.
-Any survivor benefits are also not affected by the member being in the 50/50 section.
+If a member in the 50/50 section dies in service, the lump sum death grant is calculated as if the member was in the main section of the Scheme.
+Any survivor benefits are also calculated as if the member was in the main section of the Scheme.

 If a member in the 50/50 section retires with a Tier 1 or Tier 2 ill health pension, the amount of ill health enhancement granted will be calculated as if the member was in the main section of the Scheme